 Gilead released the less toxic option, tenofovir alafenamide fumarate (TAF), years after Truvada and other TDF medications were on the market.
 Truvada lawsuits allege Gilead knew TDF was more toxic than TAF, and TAF could be given at a lower dose with the same effectiveness as TDF.

 Plaintiffs argue Gilead held out on marketing TAF until the patents on their TDF drugs ran out to increase company profits.
 As of June 2018, Truvada carried a whopping list price of $2,000 for a 30-day supply.
 While TDF dug patents began expiring last year, TAF drugs have patent protection until 2032.
 Gilead Sciences shelved TAF in 2004 and did not start selling TAF drugs until over 10 years later in 2015.
 Because of the delay, TDF drug dependents took a drug too toxic to be safe and developed severe health complications.

-Gilead now faces numerous lawsuits for drug toxicity, but unlawful marketing practices.
+Gilead now faces numerous lawsuits for drug toxicity but also unlawful marketing practices.
 If you or a loved one took Truvada or another TDF drug and experienced serious side effects, you may be entitled to legal compensation.